OctopusDeploy/blog/blog/2021-08/k8yaml/index.md

  - DevOps
 ---

+Kubernetes is a powerful container orchestration tool.

-Octopus Deploy has released a tool that will help developers build YAML files for deployment to Kubernetes clusters.
-Find it at https://k8syaml.com/.
+Kubernetes reads YAML files that define the resources you are deploying to.
+Of course, not everybody loves writing YAML.
+To help make this easier, we've released a tool that helps developers build YAML files for Kubernetes cluster deployments.
+You can find the tool at https://k8syaml.com/.

 ## Overview